Mike's pictureMy name created with my own hand

 Skull Club Book thumbnail

-I created our Skull Club when I was around 8 or 9 years old.
+I created our Skull Club when I was around 8 or 9 years old, if memory serves.
 I recall that I felt great validation about the club when I saw the character No. 48 sing our Skull Club theme song Dem Bones on the climactic last episode of Patrick McGoohan's The Prisoner.
 The episode Fall Out ran on CBS on the Saturday evening of September 21, 1968.
 Today the club continues and I regard the Skull Club as an ongoing series of conceptual-performance works of art and/or experimental theater.
 I updated, in a minor way, this downloadable version of the original secret book for those who want to join the club today.
 Feel free to initiate your own souls into the Skull Club as you will find everything you need within the pages of this volume, including thirteen empty secret name slots waiting for your members’ entries.

 The Body (1966)